Types of solar and lunar eclipses

 Hybrid eclipses are a rare form of solar eclipse, which changes from an annular to a total solar eclipse along its path.

-There are 3 kinds of solar eclipses: total, partial, and penumbral.
+There are 3 kinds of lunar eclipses: total, partial, and penumbral.

 Total lunar eclipses occur when the Earth's umbra obscures all of the Moon's visible surface.